Yom Hashoah Annual Essay Contest 2022

 Yom Hashoah is observed as a day of commemoration for the six million Jews who perished in the Holocaust as a result of the actions carried out by Nazi Germany and its collaborators.

 JCOB sponsors a Yom Hashoah Annual Essay Contest for students in Dare County Schools.
-George Lurie was invited to FFHS to present the awards.
+George Lurie presented the awards.
+The photo below shows this year’s winners from Steve Hanf’s FFHS Journalism class.

 Bringing the Jewish community together